Maderno holidays

 Food & drink

-This is Italy, so traditional recipes and fresh produce are the order of the day.
-Along with classics like pizza and pasta, you can also look forward to lots of lake fish.
-And you definitely have to try the local sweet treats too, like Torta Maderno – a buttery tart made with layers of shortcrust pastry and custard.
+Maderno's restaurants serve up Italian classics like pizza and pasta, as well as lots of lake fish.
+You definitely have to try the local sweet treats too, like Torta Maderno - a buttery tart made with layers of shortcrust pastry and custard.

 Getting about